localvoid/ndx/README.md

 ### Text Procesing

 - [stemr](https://github.com/localvoid/stemr) is an optimized implementation of the Snowball English (porter2) stemmer algorithm.
 - [Natural](https://github.com/NaturalNode/natural/) is a general natural language facility for nodejs.
 Tokenizing, stemming, classification, phonetics, tf-idf, WordNet, string similarity, and some inflections are currently supported.
+- [stopword](https://github.com/fergiemcdowall/stopword) is a node module that allows you to strip stopwords from an input text.

 ### Alternative Javascript Full-Text Search Engines